irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/system/freertos_idf.rst

 Overview
 --------

 The original FreeRTOS (hereinafter referred to as Vanilla FreeRTOS) is a small and efficient Real Time Operating System supported on many single-core MCUs and SoCs.
-However, to support numerous dual core ESP targets (such as the ESP32 and ESP32-S3), ESP-IDF provides a dual core SMP (Symmetric Multiprocessing) capable implementation of FreeRTOS, (hereinafter referred to as ESP-IDF FreeRTOS).
+However, to support numerous dual core ESP targets (such as the ESP32, ESP32-S3 and ESP32-P4), ESP-IDF provides a dual core SMP (Symmetric Multiprocessing) capable implementation of FreeRTOS, (hereinafter referred to as ESP-IDF FreeRTOS).

 ESP-IDF FreeRTOS is based on Vanilla FreeRTOS v10.4.3, but contains significant modifications to both API and kernel behavior in order to support dual core SMP.
 This document describes the API and behavioral differences between Vanilla FreeRTOS and ESP-IDF FreeRTOS.

 .. note::

   This document assumes that the reader has a requisite understanding of Vanilla FreeRTOS (its features, behavior, and API usage).
 Refer to the `Vanilla FreeRTOS documentation <https://www.freertos.org/index.html>`_ for more details.

 .. note::

-  ESP-IDF FreeRTOS can be built for single core by enabling the :ref:`CONFIG_FREERTOS_UNICORE` configuration option.
-ESP targets that are single core will always have the :ref:`CONFIG_FREERTOS_UNICORE` option enabled.
-However, note that building with :ref:`CONFIG_FREERTOS_UNICORE` enabled does not equate to building with Vanilla FreeRTOS (i.e., some of the behavioral and API changes of ESP-IDF will still be present).
-For more details, see :ref:`freertos-smp-single-core` for more details.
+  ESP-IDF FreeRTOS can be built for a single core by enabling the :ref:`CONFIG_FREERTOS_UNICORE` configuration option.
+ESP targets that are single core always have the :ref:`CONFIG_FREERTOS_UNICORE` option enabled.
+However, note that building with :ref:`CONFIG_FREERTOS_UNICORE` enabled does not equate to building with Vanilla FreeRTOS (i.e., some of the behavioral and API changes of ESP-IDF are still present).
+For more details, see :ref:`freertos-smp-single-core`.

 This document is split into the following parts.